 Project Risk Manager costs from $18.50/month for hosting plus $1.22/user/month and has a freemium version of the software.

-Something Acumen Risk could improve upon is their library of support materials, which has a dedicated droplink on their site but (at this time) only leads to two resource items—one text document and one video.
+Something Acumen Risk could improve upon is their library of support materials, which has a dedicated jumplink on their site but (at this time) only leads to three resource items—one guide, one customer story, and one webinar.

 Acumen Risk offers pricing upon request and has a free trial and demo.